DynamicMetaFlow/hugo-short-code/README.md

-# hugo-short-code
+# my custom shortcodes for hugo
-my custom shortcodes for hugo
+img.html  *render a responsive image with %100 width*